-Subsequent to the release of the escrowed amount of \$600 thousand, the Company has recorded a liability of \$150 thousand, which it believes is a reasonable estimate of the fair value of the obligation for the indemnifications provided.
+Subsequent to the release of the escrowed amount of \$600 thousand in July 2008, the Company has recorded a liability of \$150 thousand, which it believes is a reasonable estimate of the fair value of the obligation for the indemnifications provided.
 There have been no claims under this indemnification to date.
-This amount is included on the balance sheet under Accrued Liabilities as at August 31, 2008.
+This amount is included on the balance sheet under Accrued Liabilities as at February 28, 2009.